-A report has the following structure:
+A report consists of the following components:

-- Title
+- o Title

 - Abstract

 - Keywords

 - Introduction

 - Materials and Methods

 - Results

-- Discussion
+- o Discussion

 - Literature References

-In general, all courses in the Bachelor Biology will adhere to the above listed contents.
-However, the importance of each of these contents will be different between courses.
-So pay attention to the instructions given in each course, so you know which part of the report requires extra attention.
+In general, all courses in the Bachelor Biology will adhere to the above listed components.
+However, the importance of each component may differ.
+Therefore, pay attention to the instructions given per course, so you know which part of the report requires extra attention.